shayr80/CS-1660/Mini Search Engine Project/README.md

 - After downloading the .json file from the above step, rename it to "projectJSON" and place it in the folder containing the dockerfile from the downloaded repository.
 The project should now be ready to run on your computer by following the below instructions

 ### Build Docker Image:
-Open a Command Prompt or Terminal, navigate to the folder where you downloaded the contents of this repository, and enter
+Open a Command Prompt or Terminal, navigate to the place where you downloaded this repository, and enter
 ```
-docker build mini-search-engine .
+docker build -t mini-search-engine .
 ```
-Note: If you have already built a docker image using the name "mini-search-engine" you might want to change the name to avoid overwriting your existing docker image
+Note: If you have already built a docker image using the name "mini-search-engine" you might want to change the name to avoid overwriting your existing docker image.
+Make sure to use the name of the new docker image you built for the below commands if you decided to use a different name than the one provided

 ### Run:
 Windows: In your Command Prompt, enter